In 1969, Vogue’s Book of Etiquette offered this piece of advice about eating at the office: Don’t do it.

 Because there’s plenty of evidence that people model and even synchronize the eating behavior of others in order to ingratiate themselves, “one could also imagine that copying your boss’s food choices might improve relations,” says Suzanne Higgs, a psychobiology researcher and professor at the University of Birmingham.
 Whether such modeling is a deliberate form of currying favor or totally below one’s mindful awareness—or some mix of the two—is unknown.

 How closely you model your eating after your boss might also say something about how much friction exists in your relationship.
-In her recent review of studies about why people follow social norms, Higgs reports on one 2009 finding that compared the modeling response to a friendly confederate (an actor playing a study participant but hired by the researcher) to an unsociable one and found that mirroring was more pronounced—presumably in a greater effort to gain approval—when there was tension between the confederate and actual study participants.“You definitely see a connection between the position of a person in a corporation and what they have for lunch.”
+In her recent review of studies about why people follow social norms, Higgs reports on one 2009 finding that compared the modeling response to a friendly confederate (an actor playing a study participant but hired by the researcher) to an unsociable one and found that mirroring was more pronounced—presumably in a greater effort to gain approval—when there was tension between the confederate and actual study participants.

 A different study found that people with low self-esteem and who scored high on a test measuring empathy were more likely than others to follow and mirror a confederate, perhaps because their need for social acceptance was higher.
 “If we have a strong habitual or personal norm and are not terribly concerned about how others see us then we may be resistant to modeling effects,” Higgs writes.